fugatto/fugatto.github.io/index.md

 [MIDI-2-Audio (Audio-Transformation)]

-This section provides a collection of examples to showcase Fugatto's ability to convert from MIDI audio to natural Audio.
+This section provides a collection of examples to showcase _Fugatto_'s ability to convert from MIDI audio to natural Audio.
 We emphasize that this is zero-shot behavior and emergent capability, given that Fugatto has never seen monophonic melodies during MIDI2Audio training, with the average number of stems present in training this task being 8.
 <table>
    <tbody>
       <tr>